 Did you know?
 Jojoba oil has been used for centuries by the Apaches as a means of strengthening the skin.
 Since jojoba oil is very similar to the sebum of the skin, it is ideal for skincare products and for regenerating damaged and dry hair.

 Sodium Hyaluronate: The salt of hyaluronic acid.

-Glycerin: Is a natural moisturiser.
-Glycerin is a natural component of the skin's so-called Natural Moisturising Factor (NMF), which means that glycerin helps to transport moisture into the skin and bind it there.
+Glycerin: Is a natural moisturizer.
+Glycerin is a natural component of the skin's so-called Natural Moisturising Factor (NMF).

 Propanediol: Binds moisture and thus enhances the effect of preservatives.

-Cetyl Alcohol and Cetearyl Alcohol: These are so-called fatty alcohols and are often used as a base for creams and ointments, as they are nourishing to the skin.
+Cetyl Alcohol and Cetearyl Alcohol: These are so-called fatty alcohols and are often used as a base for creams and ointments.

 We at HERBLIZ always pay attention to certified and naturally gentle preservatives, which give our products long shelf life and at the same time protect them from degenerative processes!